Travis d'Arnaud Preview, Player Props: Braves vs. Phillies

 Phillies Pitching Rankings

-- The 9.1 strikeouts per nine innings compiled by the Phillies pitching staff ranks seventh in the league.
+- The 9.1 strikeouts per nine innings put together by the Phillies pitching staff ranks seventh in the league.

-- The Phillies' 4.02 team ERA ranks 11th across all league pitching staffs.
+- The Phillies have the 11th-ranked team ERA across all MLB pitching staffs (4.05).

+- Phillies pitchers combine to surrender 165 total home runs at a rate of 1.1 per game (to rank 11th in the league).

-- His last time out was on Monday against the San Diego Padres, when the righty tossed five innings, surrendering four earned runs while giving up five hits.
+- The right-hander last pitched on Wednesday against the San Diego Padres, when he tossed six scoreless innings while giving up one hit.

 © 2023 Data Skrive.
 All rights reserved.